ralt/plotsvn/README.md

 - commits by date: shows the number of commits per date, per author
 - commits total: shows the total number of commits per author

+Each graph is generated in an `output.png` file.

 ### commits-by-date

 It shows the number of commits per day, per author.